 Don Esteban, an immigrant from Spain, arrived in the area in 1820, on the cusp of Mexico’s independence from Spain.
-At the time, the mission way of life was in decline, due in large part to droughts, floods and diseases and the rancho lifestyle came to the forefront.
-Many native peoples had lost their ancestral lands when the Spanish arrived and had scattered to other areas.
+Many native peoples had lost their ancestral lands after the Spanish arrived and had scattered to other areas.
+The mission way of life was in decline, due in large part to droughts, floods and diseases and the Mexican rancho lifestyle was coming to the forefront.

-Mexico’s liberation from Spain created a time of prosperity, however, for the settlers like Don Esteban.
+Mexico’s liberation from Spain created a time of prosperity for the settlers like Don Esteban.
 He was granted a large amount of land, Rancho San Vicente, which became, thanks to Catalina, the essence of Soledad.

 It’s early history is notable.